jennytoo/libvmod-throttle/README.rst

 `VARNISHSRC` is the directory of the Varnish source tree for which to compile your vmod.
-Both the `VARNISHSRC` and `VARNISHSRC/include` will be added to the include search paths for your module.
+Both the `VARNISHSRC` and `VARNISHSRC/include` will be added to the include search paths for your module. (currently this is not true as this will always use the system varnish include directories)

 Optionally you can also set the vmod install directory by adding `VMODDIR=DIR` (defaults to the pkg-config discovered directory from your